polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 ## Stakeholders

-- Parachains who interact with affected logic on the Relay Chain;
+- Parachains that interact with affected logic on the Relay Chain;
-- The XCM format and its developers;
+- Core protocol and XCM format developers;
-- Tooling and UI developers.
+- Tooling, block explorer, and UI developers.

 ## Explanation